 This app promises to deliver cash rewards, while also helping you to discover awesome new apps.
 But can you really make money with the App Bounty App?

 I have tried a lot of apps that were supposed to operate according to this principle, but have yet to see more than a handful that did it well.
-They tend to be glitchy, they often don’t pay enough to make it worth your time, and they are usually pretty inefficient.
+AppKarma and GrabPoints are some of the better examples, but they're still not amazing.

 But… with that being said, App Bounty does have some really good stats.
 Here’s a look at what the basic info on Google Play has to say about it…